 - How can I get more information on studying and living in France?
-The Campus France office in South Africa can advise you on higher education institutions, programmes or opportunities related to your project in France but also on living in France.
+The Campus France South Africa can advise you on higher education institutions, programmes or opportunities related to your project in France but also on living in France.

 - If I am enrolling in a programme taught in English, may I apply for a scholarship?
 Yes, if you enrol in a programme offered by any French Higher Education Institution and if your application meets the eligibility criteria.
 In particular, the considered programme should be a Master or a PhD programme.

 May I apply for a scholarship even if I am not a graduate yet?
 Yes, but only if you are currently in your last year of Bachelor/Bachelor with Honours at university for a Master level scholarship, or in your final year of Masters for a PhD scholarship.
 You will need to enclose proof of your current year enrolment in your university; and if possible your first semester academic records.